 Taxes are a way of life, but they shouldn’t prevent your family from having enough money if you pass away.

-If the idea of dealing with taxes and life insurance is too much for you to handle on your home, we would be happy to rescue you from the craziness.
+Maybe the idea of dealing with taxes and life insurance is too much for you to handle on your own.
+We would be happy to rescue you from the craziness.

-Yes, we are an independent agency, meaning our brokers can sell you a policy from just about any company out there.
+Yes, we are an independent agency.
+This means our brokers can sell you a policy from just about any company out there.

 But we want to do more than just sell plans, we want to be a guide and assistant.
 Even if we don’t sell you a policy, we would be happy to share our expertise on the relationship between taxes and life insurance.